PAVE THE WAY

-At Transport for All we are concerned about the pace of change of our streetscapes and the impact on disabled people.
-By ‘streetscapes’ we mean all the shared space that you walk, wheel, push, drive or cycle in – spaces that are seeing huge changes that impact accessibility including: widened pavements, low traffic zones, street clutter, and the introduction of e-scooters.
+At Transport for All we are concerned about the pace of change of our streetspace and the impact on disabled people.
+By ‘streetspace’ we mean all the space that you walk, wheel, push, drive or cycle in – spaces that are seeing huge changes that impact accessibility including: widened pavements, low traffic neighbourhoods, street clutter, and the introduction of e-scooters.

 We fully support the fight for climate justice and understand the importance of introducing environmental initiatives that promote Active Travel, particularly in light of the recent COVID-19 pandemic.
 However, we maintain that environmental initiatives must not negatively impact disabled people.